LewisScally/alex-form-study/src/pages/index.md

       *   I suggest taking email in the below form also, we can then send them account signup.

       *   Dashboard whereby they can answer the other questions.

       *   Alternative, would be to create another form page whereby they can record through a form.
 Would require no dashboard or login/reg, but would it be better, or worse?

+      *   We would still require the partner/research data, could spreadsheets and aws graph do this better?
+Must check.
     background: gray
     form_id: lorem-ipsum
     form_action: lorem-ipsum